A quantum algorithm for modular flow: Applications

 Having computed the complexity in terms of $\kappa,\delta,$ and $\epsilon$, we now wish to find sufficient conditions on $\kappa$ and the dimension $n$ so that

 This will allow us to compare the complexity of our procedure to known lower bounds on the von Neumann entropy in terms of the dimension of the state.
 Such a condition is given by the following lemma, which we prove in Appendix~\ref{app:kappa-epsilon_proof}. \begin{lem} Consider a state $\rho$ of dimension $n$.
+Let $f^\mathrm{log}_{\kappa,\epsilon}(x)$ be a function that $\epsilon$-approximates $\log(x)$ on the interval $[-1,1]\setminus [-\kappa,\kappa]$ and that is bounded between $-\log 2\kappa$ and $\log 2\kappa$ on the whole interval $[-1,1]$.
 For

-the estimate of the von Neumann entropy given by $\Tr(\rho f_{\kappa',\epsilon}^{\mathrm{log}}(\rho))$ satisfies the bound
+the estimate of the von Neumann entropy given by $-\Tr(\rho f_{\kappa,\epsilon}^{\mathrm{log}}(\rho))$ satisfies the bound